Store

 This means you may have hypercalcemia because of many reasons.
 Therefore it is important that you address the problem based on the cause and the severity of your condition.
 So, if you think that this disorder may be a problem for you, see your doctor immediately for a blood test to confirm your suspicions.

-How AFS Affects the Parathyroid
+How Adrenal Fatigue Affects the Parathyroid

 An image of a person's thyroidThe thyroid, which includes the parathyroid, is an essential part of the hormone circuit.
-This is one of the first circuits in the body to suffer dysfunctions when you have AFS, which is a very common, stress-related disorder.
+This is one of the first circuits in the body to suffer dysfunctions when you have Adrenal Fatigue, which is a very common, stress-related disorder.
 Chronic, long term stress causes the adrenal glands to become fatigued.
 The adrenals are responsible for excreting cortisol as part of the NeuroEndoMetabolic (NEM) stress response, the body’s most important system for coping with stress.
 But when the NEM stress response is active for a long period, the adrenals start to malfunction because of the overwork.
 This causes a variety of problems all throughout the body, most of them starting with the hormone circuit.

 The hormone circuit consists of the adrenals, thyroid, and sexual organs.
 These three systems work in concert and are very tightly connected.
-So, when the adrenals are overactive because of AFS and ongoing stress, the cortisol overload can cause problems with the functioning of the thyroid and parathyroid.
+So, when the adrenals are overactive because of Adrenal Fatigue and ongoing stress, the cortisol overload can cause problems with the functioning of the thyroid and parathyroid.
 This could result in a range of symptoms.
 Most often, people with this issue experience glandular underactivity andunder activity, resulting in fatigue.
 However, everybody’s condition and body are different, which means that they may have hyperactivity and hypercalcemia.

 The Dangers of Supplementing

 An image of four wooden spoons with different supplements in themYou need to be very careful when it comes to supporting the health of your thyroid and parathyroid and in ensuring that your body has all the nutrients it needs to function properly.
-Never try to supplement without the help and guidance of a medical professional who is aware of your AFS and knows how your body is likely to react to foreign substances.
+Never try to supplement without the help and guidance of a medical professional who is aware of your Adrenal Fatigue and knows how your body is likely to react to foreign substances.
 Instead, it is usually better to improve your diet so that you get all the nutrients you need naturally and in combinations and quantities that are better suited for your body.
 If you have hypercalcemia type symptoms that are secondary, this will also encourage your parathyroid to heal and start functioning the way it is supposed to.

 The Takeaway

 Hypercalcemia is not well understood or recognized by the public and yet it is a serious disorder that can affect your quality of life and your overall health.
-If you have AFS, your risk of this problem is higher than it is for others.
+If you have Adrenal Fatigue, your risk of this problem is higher than it is for others.
 It is vital that you are aware of the dangers that can arise from thyroid problems so they can be identified early enough to ensure the best outcome.

 © Copyright 2020 Michael Lam, M.D.
 All Rights Reserved.